jank324/8mm-film-scanner/README.md

  - Up to TODO resolution (though 2K is recommended)
  - Scanning independent from a computer, allowing for unattended scans
  - RAW scanning workflow
- - Support for up two TODO m (TODO feet) reels
+ - Support for up two 120 m (400 feet) reels
- - An easy-to-use web interface (with light and dark modes)
+ - An easy-to-use web interface (with a mobile version as well as light and dark modes)
  - Once-piece design that takes no time to set up or stow away

 Below you find ...